 Berkeley Brain Injury Lawyer

-I'm Ed Smith, a Berkeley Brain Injury Lawyer.
 Over the past few decades, the treatment of traumatic brain injuries has come a long way.
 Numerous imaging modalities, surgical procedures, and novel medications have been developed to improve the prognosis and recovery of patients everywhere.
 On the other hand, serious head and brain injuries are still significant medical problems that have the potential to adversely impact the lives of not only the patient but also their families.
 It is possible for a brain injury to have chronic complications and comorbidities that could last the remainder of the patient’s life.
 With this in mind, anyone dealing with a traumatic brain injury (TBI) should take note of some important information detailed below.Brain Injuries can go Unnoticed

 Some brain injuries might go unnoticed.
 For example, the NFL has been in the media spotlight regarding concussions.
 Unfortunately, many of the professional athletes highlighted in the news did not even know that they had suffered a concussion.
 If the brain injury is not diagnosed, it is impossible to receive treatment.
 Returning to the field of play with an active head injury will only make the problem worse.
 Furthermore, this problem permeates down to the childhood level of sports as well.
-Therefore, anyone who has had any traumatic contact to the head should seek medical attention to ensure that they do not have a brain injury.What Causes a Brain Injury to Develop?
+Therefore, anyone who has had any traumatic contact with the head should seek medical attention to ensure that they do not have a brain injury.What Causes a Brain Injury to Develop?

 Many people could be wondering how they might suffer a traumatic brain injury.
 There are many different ways this can occur, including:Workplace Accidents